Rebo Tchulo: Personal life

+Rebo Tchulo pictured with his ex-partner Innoss'B.

-Tshimpaka began a relationship with fellow Congolese musician Innoss'B in 2016.
+Mulanga began a relationship with fellow Congolese musician Innoss'B in 2016.
 She then made a guest appearance in his music video for "Top Model", from the 2017 maxi single Plus.
 They made their relationship public in 2019.
-In April 2021, during an Instagram Live session following a month of inactivity, Tshimpaka denied online rumors that she was pregnant, saying she had nothing to conceal.
-In July 2021, she again drew public attention after announcing a pregnancy via Instagram Stories, prompting speculation that Innoss'B was the father.
-The announcement appeared around the same time as the release of their joint single "No No", leading some social media users to suspect the pregnancy was announced for promotional purposes.
-Tshimpaka rejected these claims, asserting that her pregnancy was unrelated to promotional activity and that she chose to address the subject directly to avoid misinformation.
-She later appeared publicly with Innoss'B in October 2021 at his concert at Village Chez Ntemba in Kinshasa, where her noticeably advanced pregnancy attracted further attention.
+In April 2021, during an Instagram Live session following a month of inactivity, she denied online rumors that she was pregnant, saying she had nothing to conceal.
+In July 2021, Mulanga again drew public attention after announcing a pregnancy via Instagram Stories, which prompted speculation that Innoss'B was the father.
+The announcement appeared around the same time as the release of their joint single "No No", which led some social media users to suspect the pregnancy was announced for promotional purposes.
+She rejected these claims and asserted that her pregnancy was unrelated to promotional activity and that she chose to address the subject directly to avoid misinformation.
+Mulanga later appeared publicly with Innoss'B in October 2021 at his concert at Village Chez Ntemba in Kinshasa, where her noticeably advanced pregnancy attracted further attention.
 In December 2021, Innoss'B told reporters at a press conference that details regarding the pregnancy were private.
-In January 2022, during a media tour in the Ivory Coast, he confirmed that he and Tshimpaka were expecting a child, referring to her as his girlfriend and suggesting an engagement.
-During an appearance on B-One Music in September 2024, Tshimpaka revealed that her pregnancy was not planned.
+In January 2022, during a media tour in the Ivory Coast, he confirmed that he and Mulanga were expecting a child, and referred to her as his girlfriend as well as suggesting an engagement.
 Their daughter, Amuleto, was born on 19 February 2022.
-In September 2023, following a joint performance in Kinshasa, Tshimpaka unfollowed Innoss'B on social media and restricted or deleted content linking them.
+In September 2023, following a joint performance in Kinshasa, she unfollowed Innoss'B on social media and restricted, as well as deleting content linking them.
 When asked about a possible breakup, she jokingly suggested that the relationship had never been official.
-She later re-followed Innoss'B, and they made further public appearances together, including online, following their reconciliation.

-By early 2024, signs of separation appeared as they traveled separately to the Flammes Awards in Paris, ceased promoting each other's work, and reports suggested Innoss'B had unfollowed Tshimpaka on Instagram.
-Early in 2025, Innoss'B's frequent social media appearances with Gabonese singer Emma'a sparked speculation of a new relationship, while a video showing him closely interacting with singer Anita Mwarabu, often described as Tshimpaka's musical rival, stirred additional controversy.
+She later re-followed Innoss'B, and they made further public appearances together, including online, following their reconciliation.By early 2024, signs of separation appeared as they traveled separately to the Flammes Awards in Paris, ceased promoting each other's work, and reports suggested Innoss'B had unfollowed her on Instagram.
+Early in 2025, Innoss'B's frequent social media appearances with Gabonese singer Emma'a sparked speculation of a new relationship, while a video showing him closely interacting with singer Anita Mwarabu, often described as Mulanga's musical rival, stirred additional controversy.
 Neither artist publicly commented on their relationship status.
 By November 2025, their separation was confirmed following the leak of a court document indicating custody proceedings for their daughter.